gruntwork-corp/graph-api-least-privilege-manager/README.md

 # GraphApiLeastPrivilegeManager

-The problem we're trying to solve with this application stem from the fact that the the existing scopes in the Microsoft Graph API for managing Groups gives too much access. \
+The problem we're trying to solve with this application stem from the fact that the privileges tied to existing scopes in the Microsoft Graph API for managing Groups gives too wide access to your Microsoft Entra ID (former Azure Active Directory (AAD)) tenant, leaving you with highly privileged group management principals with potential enormous blast radius should credentials leak. \
-The Groups.ReadWrite.All permission allows one to fully manage all aspects of groups (i.e. read/write/update/delete any group), hereunder create and delete groups, add and remove group members as well as administer group owners for any group. \
+The Groups.ReadWrite.All permission, which is required to create new groups, allows one to fully manage all aspects of of all groups, hereunder create and delete groups, add and remove group members as well as administer group owners. \
 This is in most cases too wide a privilege for any single application in an organizational setting.

-The GraphApiLeastPrivilegeManager is a .NET Core 6 Web API application that provides an interface for managing groups in  Microsoft Entra (former Azure Active Directory (AAD)) according to the [principle of least privilege](https://www.paloaltonetworks.com/cyberpedia/what-is-the-principle-of-least-privilege). \
+The GraphApiLeastPrivilegeManager is a .NET Core 6 Web API application that provides an interface for managing groups in Microsoft Entra ID according to the [principle of least privilege](https://www.paloaltonetworks.com/cyberpedia/what-is-the-principle-of-least-privilege). \
-It utilizes the Microsoft Graph API and Microsoft Entra for operations, authorization respectively. \
+The solution utilizes a privileged service principal (Groups.ReadWrite.All) to perform synthetically delegated operations against the Microsoft Graph API on behalf of successful authentication principals, scoping authorization of actions by function of role assignments. \
 This application is designed following the least privilege principle and utilises application roles to ensure fine-grained access control.

 ## Least Privilege Implementation